Awadagin Pratt: Black in America

-After the presentation, filmmaker Alrick Brown will join Pratt and moderator Lou Turner and Casey Robards on stage to discuss their collaboration and the development of the work.
+After the presentation, filmmaker Alrick Brown will join Pratt and moderators Lou Turner and Casey Robards on stage to discuss their collaboration and the development of the work.

 Hosted by: School of Music

-In conjunction with: College of Fine & Applied Arts, College of Liberal Arts & Sciences, Department of African American Studies, Department of Dance, Department of English, Department of History, Department of Media & Cinema Studies, Department of Sociology, Department of Theatre, Krannert Art Museum, Krannert Center for the Performing Arts, Office of the Vice Chancellor for Research & Innovation.
+In conjunction with: Bruce D. Nesbit African American Cultural Center (BNAACC), College of Fine & Applied Arts, College of Liberal Arts & Sciences, Department of African American Studies, Department of Dance, Department of English, Department of History, Department of Media & Cinema Studies, Department of Sociology, Department of Theatre, Krannert Art Museum, Krannert Center for the Performing Arts, Office of the Vice Chancellor for Research & Innovation.
 Office of the Vice Chancellor for Diversity, Equity, & Inclusion.
 Roger Ebert Center for Film Studies, School of Art + Design, University Library

 Professor of Music